tarcisiotmf/swat4hcls/README.md

 # Data in use for Alzheimer disease study: combining gene expression, orthology, bioresource and disease datasets

+## How to cite this work?

+Mendes de Farias T, Kushida T, Sima AC,Dessimoz C,Chiba H, Bastian F, Masuya H. Data in use for Alzheimer disease study: combining gene expression, orthology, bioresource and disease datasets.
+In: To appear in proceedings of the 14th International Semantic Web Applications and Tools for Healthcare and Life
+Sciences (SWAT4HCLS) Conference CEUR-WS; 2023.

+## Introduction

+This repository contains the supplementary material to the [short paper](SWAT4HCLS_2023___Data_in_use_for_Alzheimer.pdf).

+## Supplementary material description

 The queries below can be executed at the SPARQL endpoint https://knowledge.brc.riken.jp/sparql.

 **Table 1.** The query execution time of the federated vs centralised approaches.
 The queries were executed 10 times each at https://knowledge.brc.riken.jp/sparql.